Temple of Awwam

 The Temple of Awwam (معبد أوام, 𐩱𐩥𐩣), commonly known as Mahram Bilqis (محرم بلقيس) by locals, was the main Sabaean temple dedicated to their national god, Almaqah (frequently called "Lord of ʾAwwām"), and it is also the largest known temple complex in South Arabia, located near Marib in what is now Yemen.
-The temple is situated 7 km southeast of ancient Marib, and was built in the outskirts of the city.
-Although usually major Sabaean sanctuaries are located outside urban centers, its placement was probably for reasons of religious privacy, and to facilitate the conduct of rituals by arriving pilgrims from remote areas of Sabaean territories.
-Nearly a thousand inscriptions have been discovered from the Temple, comprising the single most important collection of Ancient South Arabian inscriptions that provide the foundation for reconstructing an outline of the political history of Yemen in its first three centuries of the Christian era.
+The temple is situated 7 km southeast of ancient Marib, and was built on the outskirts of the city.
+Although usually major Sabaean sanctuaries are located outside urban centers, its placement was probably for reasons of religious privacy and to facilitate the conduct of rituals by arriving pilgrims from remote areas of Sabaean territories.
+Nearly a thousand inscriptions have been discovered from the Temple, comprising the single most important collection of pre-Islamic Arabian inscriptions that provide the foundation for reconstructing an outline of the political history of Yemen in its first three centuries of the Common Era.

 The temple was in operation from the beginning of the 1st millennium BC until the 4th century AD.
 Pilgrim rites began at the Harunum Temple, before moving to the Awwam Temple through a processional road connecting the two temples.

+The Temple of Awwam is one of the most important sites in the study of the archaeology of the Arabian Peninsula.
 In 2023, along with other landmarks of the ancient Kingdom of Saba, Awam Temple was added to the UNESCO World Heritage List.